 There is no end of year external examination for the Unit Standards offered.

-Also offered in 2021 will be 4 Senior Social Studies Achievement Standards which will run alongside the Law Unit Standards offered.
+There may be the potential for some Senior Social Studies Achievement Standards which will run alongside the Law Unit Standards offered.
 These will cover the follow topics: